Azure-Samples/ms-identity-easyauth-dotnet-storage-graphapi/3-WebApp-graphapi-managed-identity/README.md

 ## About this sample
 ### Overview
 This sample demonstrates an ASP.NET Core web app that uses authentication to limit access to users in your organization​ and then calls Microsoft Graph as the app.
 The web app authenticates a user and displays some of the user's profile information.
+The web app then displays a list of users in the Azure Active Directory tenant.
 This sample is a companion to the [Access Microsoft Graph from a secured app as the app](https://docs.microsoft.com/azure/app-service/scenario-secure-app-access-microsoft-graph-as-app) tutorial on docs.microsoft.com.

 ### Scenario
 You want to limit access to your web app running on Azure App Service to people in your organization.
 App Service provides built-in authentication and authorization support, so you can sign in users and access data by writing minimal or no code in your web app.